 What is Gynecomastia?

-Gynecomastia is a condition that results in excessive growth and enlargement of breast tissue in men.
+Gynecomastia is a condition that results in excess breast tissue and enlargement of breast tissue in men.

 The male breast consists of both ductal and stromal tissue, commonly known as fatty tissue.
 The excessive growth of glandular tissue results in overgrown breasts in males.
 Patients with severe gynecomastia may have excess skin leading to drooping of the breast.